 It is spiritually uplifting.
 Thousands of boys and girls strive to learn better how to serve Christ.
 Events like Bartimaeus uplift us all as we see special needs adults and youth serve the Lord.

-Q: Why is the national convention held Easter weekend?
+Q: Why are most of the national convention sites held Easter weekend?

 Q: What ages can participate in L2L?

 A: All ages can participate, youth and adults.

 Q: Why should adults participate?

 A: We lead by example not by coercion.
 It is inconsistent when we expect our youth to read the Bible, memorize scripture, and do Good Samaritan acts while we scroll social media.
 Adults should continue to grow spiritually just as youth do.
 Youth are looking to see if adults are reading their Bibles, memorizing scripture, and doing benevolent works.

 Q: Why is Sunday morning worship held at the national convention?

 A: Thousands of Christians are gathered together, and most are many miles from their home congregations.
 Travelers can “break bread” together and lift up their voices in praise to God in a traditional worship environment.
 For many, this will be largest gathering of Christians they have ever seen.
 It is good for our youth to see that they are not alone in being part of the body of Christ.

 Q: Who oversees the Sunday morning worship service?